Logflare/logflare/docs/docs.logflare.com/docs/backends/bigquery/index.md

 ## Bring Your Own Backend (BYOB)

-You can also Bring Your Own Backend by allowing Logflare to manage a GCP project's BigQuery.
+You can also Bring Your Own Backend by allowing Logflare to manage your GCP project's BigQuery.

 This allows you to retain data beyond the metered plan's 90 days, as well as integrating the BigQuery tables managed by Logflare into your BigQuery-backend data warehouse.

+Furthermore, you will have complete control over storage and querying costs as you will be billed directly by Google Cloud, while Logflare will only handle the ingestion pipeline.

 ### Setting Up Your Own BigQuery Backend